idleberg/node-local-storage/README.md

 #### `createStorage`

-Usage: `createStorage(dbFile: string, options?: StorageFactoryOptions)`
+Usage: `createStorage(dbFile?: string, options?: StorageFactoryOptions)`
 Returns: `{ sessionStorage, localStorage, emitter }`

 Creates instances of both, [`sessionStorage`][] and [`localStorage`][], as well as a corresponding EventEmitter.